 Currently, Scholastica has integrations with select scholarly publishing discovery and archiving services (e.g., Google Scholar, DOAJ, Portico, etc.).
 If there is a service you want to integrate with that you don't see listed on our website, please contact us.
 We do not provide a public API at this time.

 There are no extra costs to use Scholastica's available integration options.
 However, some services like Portico do have their own fees.

-Scholastica provides journals with rich XML article-level metadata, which any indexing service can crawl.
-We also provide automatic alerts to Google Scholar's crawler and offer integrations with DOAJ and PubMed Central.
+Scholastica provides journals with rich XML article-level metadata in the JATS standard for scholarly indexes.
+We also provide journal website templates structured to support Google Scholar indexing and offer integrations with DOAJ and PubMed Central.

 Scholastica cannot apply for indexes or archives on your journal's behalf.
 But we do provide standard metadata to journals using our production service and/or Open Access journal publishing platform, which can be crawled by or submitted to any major scholarly indexing or archiving service.